1969 Uber Cup

 The 1969 Uber Cup was the fifth edition of the Uber Cup, the women's badminton team competition.
 The tournament took place in the 1968-1969 badminton season, 18 countries competed.
 Japan won its second title in the Uber Cup, after beating the Indonesia team in the Final Round in Tokyo, Japan.

-Teams
+Qualification

 18 teams from 4 regions took part in the competition.
 As defending champion, Japan skipped the qualifications and played directly in the final round of the inter-zone ties (team matches), effectively the semifinals of the tournament.
+Four teams qualified for the interzone stage of the competition, Indonesia, Thailand, England and the United States.
+Japan were exempted until the challenge round.